fernandommota/addin-numeric-br/README.md

 * **Instalation**
  - 1 - Insert a "JavaScript Function component"
- - 2 - Insert the code of file numericBR in this component.
+ - 2 - Insert the code of file numericBR.js in this component.

 * **Usage**